shourov-rahman/nextjs-boilerplate/README.md

 - 🦊 Husky for Git Hooks
 - 🚫 Lint-staged for running linters on Git staged files
 - 📓 Write standard compliant commit messages with Commitizen
+- ⌨️ Form handling with React Hook Form
+- 🔴 Validation library with Zod